0north-eth/zkVault/README.md

 ### 🛠 Usage

-This repo contains the **frontend only**.
+This repo contains the **frontend only, sorry.**.

 To use the full system:
-1. Visit the hosted frontend or clone this repo locally
-2. Input a passphrase (your “root”)
+1. Visit my Devpost website (currently keeping hidden because I think my droplet would blow up)
+2. Fetch your vault with my API and I'll generate you an encryption environment
 3. Encode or decode strings using your `.exe`
 4. Optionally verify build authenticity using `verifyProof.js`
+5. Profit?

 ---

 ### Note to fellow zk or cryptography nerds like me:

 Yes, there’s a proof file.
 No, this isn't a consensus artifact.
 Yes, you can read **yours**.
-The only chain here is time and entropy; sealed at genesis in genesis.txt.
+The idea was an applied 'genesis block' style framework injected into the actual runtime logic of each cryptographic environment.

 To verify:
 Move verifyProof.js into your /vaultproof/ directory and run it via